EPF-Ground-Station/VEGA_SRT/lib_SRT/README.md

 This library is aimed at defining all classes and parameters relevant to the operation of VEGA radiotelescope.

-The constants in beginning of the file are fine-tuned for our antenna's location, storage system etc.
+## Definitions

+The constants in define.py are fine-tuned for our antenna's location, storage system etc. Here you can modify tracking rates, ping rates, North calibration constant etc. Those should not be changed without serious study of the consequences on the global functioning of the system.
+For example, changing the ping rate to higher may cause the APM to go to standby mode in the middle of an observation for inactivity.
+Check APM package for more.

+## SRT

 The main class of the package is the SRT, which owns a SerialPort object and is thus thought as the only class being able to communicate with the Antenna Pointing Mechanism (APM) at a time.
 For more about the APM, see the embedded_teensy documentation.

+## Others : SerialPort and QThreads

 Other classes are the private class SerialPort which monitors communication with APM via the serial module, and QThreads such as QPing and QTracker, all owned and instantiated by the SRT class, which monitor background tasks of the